Gabriella439/nixos-in-production/manuscript/WebServer.md

   … since that is the port that `nginx` will listen on by default until we create a certificate and enable TLS.

-- *Forward port 80 on the "guest" to port 8080 on the "host"*
+- *Forward port 8080 on the "host" to port 80 on the "guest"*

   The "guest" is the virtual machine and the "host" is your development machine.